MetroWest Boston for Student Groups

 EcoTarium

-From keeper talks to animal encounters to hands-on activities, students explore animal conservation, ecosystems and zookeeping through the EARTH Discovery Center educational programs at the largest zoo in New England—Southwick’s Zoo.
+From keeper talks to animal encounters to hands-on activities, students explore animal conservation, ecosystems and zookeeping through the EARTH Discovery Center educational programs at the largest zoo in New England—Southwick’s Zoo in Mendon.

-This educational hotspot provides an opportunity to explore environmental science through the lens of beekeeping.
+The Boston Honey Company is an educational hotspot in Holliston that provides an opportunity to explore environmental science through the lens of beekeeping.
 Students discover the vital role bees play in our ecosystem while learning about sustainable practices and the fascinating world of pollinators.

-Dave & Buster’s Play Academy is a STEAM-accredited, educator-backed, student-approved way to take field trips to the next level and show kids that serious learning can be seriously fun!
+Dave & Buster’s Play Academy, also located in Natick, is a STEAM-accredited, educator-backed, student-approved way to take field trips to the next level and show kids that serious learning can be seriously fun!
 Topics include Strategy, Health, Finance and Physics for Grades 4-12.

 American Heritage Museum